dartlua/lua_vm/README.md

 ![Lua](https://img.shields.io/badge/Lua-5.3-green)

 # Lua-Dart
-With this project, you can run or compile Lua script on your device.(iOS Android Web) You can write UI in Flutter and handle backend data by LuaDart.
+With this project, you can run or compile Lua script on your device(iOS Android Web).
+You can write UI in Flutter and handle backend data by LuaDart.

 # TODO